Haricharan1212/IITM-Academics/EE2001 Digital Systems/Week 1.md

 ![300](../Images/Pasted%20image%2020220502083345.png)

-Sequential logic: uses clock cycles and does stuff, and synchronizes stuff.
+Sequential logic: uses clock cycles and does stuff, and synchronizes stuff!